Project Materials

 It is a well-established truth that food is fundamentally required for humans to function successfully.
 It provides us with the essential nutrients we need to live and survive in this material world.
 A person’s eating habits facilitate work performance, especially for young students.

-Our and physical capacities can be improved if we consume the proper quantity and quality of food.
+Our mental and physical capacities can be improved if we consume the proper quantity and quality of food.
 This can improve our health and reduce our risk of contracting certain diseases and conditions.
 However, there are individuals who are too busy working or engaging in other activities to pay as much attention to their health, particularly students who are preoccupied with schoolwork.
 These individuals have difficulty developing healthy eating habits.

 Students who want a competitive advantage in their academic achievement may wish to consider their diet.
 While parents and educators have frequently given anecdotal evidence regarding the relationship between diet and academic performance, research reveals that these views are more than just urban legends.
 Good eating habits not only enhance physical health, but also academic success.